ffsommers/dbc-phase-2/README.md

     - username
     - password
   - sessions
-  - clear the cookies for local host
+  - clear the cookies for local host on window close

 #### Helpers
   - Sessions